Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 Because of technical limitations this effect can be dispelled via Ctrl+R cheat in the original BG2 engine if cheat keys are enabled.
 The NPC has to be kicked out and invited again to have the effect re-applied.
 Enhanced Editions are not affected.

+NOTE 2:
+Unlike regular party members NPCs in companion mode do not automatically gain experience from killing monsters or completing quests.
+The former issue has been worked around by granting an approximated amount of XP for monsters killed by the NPCs themselves.
+The level up process is still only available when the NPC is a regular party member.

 *** 2. Enable/Disable alignment checks for custom NPCs (not available for IWD:EE) ***